Governikus/AusweisApp/docs/sdk/intro.rst

-   Also this approach, recommended for compliance reasons by the Federal Office for Information Security, spares your client application the necessity of encypting these high sensitive data.
+   Also this approach, recommended for compliance reasons by the Federal Office for Information Security, spares your client application the necessity of encrypting these high sensitive data.

    In case your client application requires data input from the